What Is Asbestosis?

 Verified Asbestos.com Survivor

-Navy Veteran With Asbestosis & Silicosis Has a Passion for Justice
+Navy Veteran With Asbestosis Has a Passion for Justice

-Navy veteran Jerry Cochran was told 50 years ago that he only had five years to live.
-But he said his faith in God and his work advocating for others has kept him going for the past half a century.
+Navy veteran Jerry Cochran developed asbestosis from exposure to asbestos-containing products.
+His faith and his work advocating for others has kept him going for the past half a century.

 Asbestosis Treatment Options

-Asbestosis can’t be cured.
-Only lung transplants fully treat asbestosis.
-Other treatments just relieve symptoms and improve quality of life.
+Asbestosis has no cure, but certain patients with advanced cases have undergone lung transplants.
+Other treatments relieve symptoms, slow progression and improve quality of life.
 Asbestosis treatments include:

 • Supplemental oxygen

 Pulmonary rehabilitation aids patients with chronic breathing issues.
-A team of therapists may tackle both physical and mental health.
-Exercise therapy boosts fitness, lung function and quality of life.
+A team of therapists may tackle physical and mental health.
+Exercise and physical therapy can boost fitness, lung function and quality of life.
+Chest physical therapists may use percussion and vibration to loosen and clear mucus.

 Top Pulmonologists Treating Asbestosis